 WHAT CAN BE DONE ?

 One of the main factors that increases the incidence of acute respiratory infections is living in overcrowded and poorly ventilated shelters.
-The RSK shelter uses an innovation that greatly facilitates the building of better ventilated shelters thereby reducing this hazard .
+The RSK shelter uses a simple innovation that greatly facilitates the building of better ventilated shelters to reduce this hazard .

 THE SHELTER PILOT

-We now have the funding for an RSK shelter pilot that will include assessing this important health benefit , but we do not have the capacity to carry out this pilot on our own.
+We now have the funding for an RSK shelter pilot that will include assessing these health benefits, but we do not have the capacity to carry out this pilot on our own.
 We need assistance with providing part of the WASH facilities and monitoring that will be required.

 Governments will be able to set up preparedness training in communities at risk and can introduce this simple concept through education in schools.

 Aid agencies will be able to benefit from the economic and logistical savings achieved by using the RSK method of shelter construction.
-Manpower resources will be reduced as displaced families will be able to build their own shelter frames at the point of tarpaulin delivery.
+The manpower resources they need will be reduced as displaced families will be able to build their own shelter frames at the point of tarpaulin delivery.

 The environment will benefit from the positive carbon footprint that this shelter delivers.
 It achieves this by using the same roof frame for both emergency and temporary shelters and thereby saving considerable timber resources that would otherwise be required to build transitional shelters.
-The shelter pilot will highlight how the RSK can save huge amounts of bamboo and therefore its importance to this sustainable but often limited resource.
+The shelter pilot will show how the RSK can save huge amounts of bamboo and thereby highlight its importance to maintaining this sustainable but often limited resource.

-It is rare that a new type of shelter can directly improve the health of beneficiaries, especially children.
-If this is something your organisation may be interested in supporting please contact me for further details.
+It is rare that a new type of shelter can directly improve the health of beneficiaries, especially children, and at the same time improve the safety and welfare of dispaced families.
+If this is a vision your organisation can share with us, please make contact so that together we can begin to make a difference.

 Director RSK Shelter Charity